 Perhaps one of the biggest changes in health information technology policy this year has been the growing number of agencies sharing the oversight of the industry.
-Providers and stakeholders are contending
+Providers and stakeholders are contending with a larger regulatory landscape as they implement health information technology and adopt electronic health record (EHR) systems.

 The stimulus law of 2009 included the Health Information Technology for Economic and Clinical Health, or HITECH Act, a $20 billion program designed to bolster jobs in the health care IT segment and provide financial incentives to hospitals and doctors who integrate the use of EHR systems into their clinical practice.
 To support these EHR Incentive Programs, the act established the groundwork for numerous new regulations in privacy, security, IT standards and quality reporting; and above all, the meaningful use blueprint for exactly how providers are supposed to use their EHR systems.